Listen to this article.

 The best way to prepare yourself to update your doctors and providers throughout the process of pregnancy continuation is to keep a journal.
 Write down any symptoms, changes, concerns, notes from appointments, or any other information relevant to your pregnancy and your physical, emotional, and social health.
 Bring this notebook with you to appointments as a reference and a place to take additional notes.

 As you have been preparing for your appointments, you have been writing down questions, concerns, and any information that you need to update your doctor on.
-Taking notes is an important part of this process as it helps you think through elements of your experience.
-These notes serve as a record of your experience and any details that arise throughout the process.
+Taking notes is an important part of this process as it helps you think through elements of your experience and any details that arise throughout the process.

 CONSIDER BRINGING A SUPPORT PERSON